apache/mesos/3rdparty/stout/README.md

             "Some information about foo",
             DEFAULT_VALUE_FOR_FOO);

-        // A flag with out a default value,
+        // A flag without a default value,
         // defined below with an `Option`.
         add(&MyFlags::bar,
             "bar",